tmzh/tmzh.github.io/content/post/2023-06-24-llm-powered-faq-chat-bot.md

 prompt = tokenizer.apply_chat_template(chat, tokenize=False)
 ```
-This will insert a set of relevant question and answers as additional context within the prompt, so that the model can use this information to give an answer.
+This will insert a set of relevant questions and answers as additional context within the prompt so that the model can use this information to give an answer.
 For our example the constructed prompt looks like this:

     <s>[INST] <<SYS>>
     You are a helpful, respectful and honest support executive.
 Always be as helpfully as possible, while being correct.
 If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct.
 Use the following piece of context to answer the questions.
 If the information is not present in the provided context, answer that you don't know.
 Please don't share false information.